pramnora/LinuxMint-OS/README.md

 ### Terminal

 The Terminal application can be accessed in multiple different ways...;
-but, my favourite way to access it is to, simly, press the [Windows picture icon] key;
+but, my favourite way to access it is to, simply, press the [Windows picture icon] key;
 and, now, you have two choices...
-- Select the Terminal application from the sidebar
+- Select the Terminal application icon from the sidebar by clicking on it with your mouse
-- Type into the textbox the word: Terminal
+- Type into the textbox the word: Terminal...and, then, press [Enter]